 If you’re not recording music and are simply talking (video podcast, behind-the-scenes, or informal chat with your fans), you may want to invest in lavalier mics, which are perfect for capturing the speaking voice and can be relatively inexpensive.
 If you create videos on your phone, many models plug directly in.
 In fact, the microphone we use for our videos is only $15.
 If you have a lot of interview situations, use a hand mic or a shotgun mic.
 For live music, use the appropriate mics for performances.
 These mics should be connected directly via an audio interface.
 You can then set levels of the individual mics and send it as an audio input to the video feed through the video switcher.

-3. Mix the sound appropriately and pull the audio feed off the soundboard if possible
+3. Mix the sound appropriately

 When you perform on video, whether live or one that will be edited in post, the best place to capture live sound for multiple instruments is through a mixing board or mixing software.
 By mixing the various mics and instruments, you can get everything at the right level and then use the mix feed to produce the highest quality mix for the video.
 If there’s no board, then we recommend putting up some room mics and capturing the sound from better quality microphones and syncing the audio in post-production.

 Even if you follow the above steps, you will always want to test your video or broadcast signal to hear, through the system, how the audio sounds before you broadcast live or begin recording your video.
 Just as you would listen and review your music tracks in the studio with a careful ear, you’ll want to do the same with the audio of the video you’re producing.